 The Emptoris Evolution: A Vision of Planned Continuity (Air Date Sept.
 29th)

-Posted by piblogger on September 26, 2009 · Comments Off
+Posted by piblogger on September 26, 2009 · Comments Off on The Emptoris Evolution: A Vision of Planned Continuity (Air Date Sept.
+29th)

 As the business mainstream begins to look for new avenues of driving both efficiencies and savings in their supply chain practice, Software-as-a-Service (SaaS) vendors are coming into their own as the only real alternative to the traditional, and largely ineffective ERP-based solution providers.